Is this perimenopause or just aging? A self-assessment approach

 Before you start

 This is not a diagnosis.
-It's a framework to organize your observations and prepare for a conversation with your healthcare provider.
+It's a framework to organize your observations and prepare for a conversation with your physician.

 Part 1: Symptom checklist